-Notify the Supervisory Board/Research Students' Progress Committee (see section 7) in writing of any extenuating circumstances that they believe have significantly affected their performance.
+Notify the Supervisory Panel/Research Students' Progress Board (see section 7) in writing of any extenuating circumstances that they believe have significantly affected their performance.

 3.11.
-Supervisory Problems
+Supervisory problems

-Discuss any supervisory problems with their supervisor or, if they prefer, with the PD or the Head of Department.
+Discuss any supervisory problems with their supervisor or, if they prefer, with the PD Director or the Head of Department.

-Alternatively, if they feel unable to talk to a member of the departmental staff, they should contact the Registry Research Team to discuss their problems.
+Alternatively, if they feel unable to talk to a member of the departmental staff, they should contact the Postgraduate Research Education Team to discuss their problems.
 Any discussions will remain confidential if requested.
 Students may request a change of supervisor but should note that it may not always be possible for suitable alternative arrangements to be made.

 3.12.
-Submission of the Thesis
+Submission of the thesis

-Students must present their thesis for examination by the end of the final term of their completion period.
+Students must present their thesis for examination by the end of the final term of their minimum period or completion period, depending on their programme of study.

 A request for an extension of up to two weeks to the submission deadline may be made.
-Requests must be made to the Registry in advance of the deadline.
+Requests must be made to the Postgraduate Research Education Team in advance of the deadline.
 If granted, an extension, students will not be expected to register or pay the prescribed fee for that two week period.